casparkleijne/nl.mijnaansluiting.sorting/README.md

 this is used for e.g suffixes on addresses of houses that can vary a lot.

-note that it only handles numeric values with a max length of 16 characters. this solution uses padding instead of parsing to sort integer values. testing proves this has insignificant impact on  performance or memory.
+note that it only handles numeric values with a max length of 16 characters. this solution uses padding instead of parsing to sort integer values. current local testing proves this has insignificant impact on  performance or memory.

  some test results:
 <code>